pauleveritt/tagstr-site/docs/htmlbuilder.md

 :end-at: return {
 ```

 Also as part of this step, we close the loop on two places we skipped.
-Our `fill` method now calls a passed-in conversion function, though we're not yet using it from the caller in `self.interpolate`.
+Our `fill` method now calls a passed-in conversion function.
+If none is provided, it defaults to `str()`.
+Let's use that conversion function.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb6.py
 :start-at: def fill(